An Imperial Past

 To sleep with him beneath the table.

 While we are on the subject of sleeping around, I was working one evening, serving in the middle bar.
-A young lady whose name I cannot remember had a drink (or two) and she started talking to me.
-To use that well-worn phrase, one thing led to another and, at the end of my shift, she came back with me, to my room at the House of Saint Sergius and Saint Macrina.
+A young lady whose name I cannot remember had a drink (or two) and she started chatting with me.
+She might have been at the Oxford and County Secretarial College, more commonly known as the Ox & Cow, or maybe she was learning her shorthand (and other things) at Mrs Thomsett's similar establishment.
+She certainly added a new meaning to the expression "touch typist".
+Well, to use that well-worn phrase, one thing led to another and, at the end of my shift, she came back with me, to my room at the House of Saint Sergius and Saint Macrina.
 Yes, it was quite religious setting and it certainly was a revelation.

 Comments